The Ultimate Seeded Rye & Grain Loaf

 Method

-- V-ZUG combi steam oven: Set to Professional Baking mode (Rustic/Flour-dusted).
-Place the tins in a cold oven, then set to 180°C. The initial steam injection will give the loaves a good oven spring.
+- In a combi steam oven: Place the tins in a cold oven, set to bake – hot air with steaming at 220°C for 20 minutes.
+The initial steam injection will give the loaves a good oven spring.
+The top should dry out and start browning and the edges will come away from the tin.

-- Standard oven alternative: Preheat to 180°C fan-forced.
-Place a small roasting tray of boiling water on the bottom rack before loading the bread — this replicates the steam effect.
-Remove the water tray after 20 minutes.
+- Standard oven alternative: Follow the instructions above but place a small roasting tray of boiling water on the bottom rack before loading the bread — this replicates the steam effect.
+Remove the water tray after 20 minutes and lower the temperature.

-- After about 40 minutes add a temperature probe to one loaf – make sure it doesn’t touch the base, and set it to 97°C.
+- After about 40 minutes of cooking add a temperature probe to one loaf – making sure it doesn’t touch the base – and set it to 93°C.

-- Bake until the internal temperature of each loaf reaches 97°C — approximately 75–80 minutes.
-Use a probe thermometer; don’t chase 98°C, as the extra time will only toughen the crust and you may have reached the stall.
+- Continue to bake until the internal temperature of each loaf reaches 96°C — approximately 75–80 minutes total.
+Be aware that extra time to chase a higher temperature will only toughen the crust and you may actually reach a stall where adding more heat and time has a negligible impact on the internal temperature.

-- The Finish: Remove the loaves from their tins immediately.
+- The Finish: Remove the loaves from the oven.
 Wrap each one tightly in a damp tea towel.
+A layer of foil around the outside can help the seasoning but that is only necessary if the air is super dry.

 Notes

-Toasting slices: Slices toast beautifully in an air fryer at 180°C for 6 minutes.
+Toasting slices: Frozen slices toast beautifully in an air fryer at 180°C for 6 minutes.
 Genuinely better than fresh.

 Making kefir: Both this loaf and the Seeded Kefir Soak rely on kefir.
-If you’re not already making your own, it’s easier than you think — we’ll have a full how-to guide on the site soon.
+If you’re not already making your own, it’s easier than you think — we’ll have a full how-to guide on the site soon, however milk or yoghurt will substitute.

 Storage: Once cooled slice thinly and store in the freezer, store slices you intend to eat in the next few days in a plastic airtight container at room temperature for up to 4 days.
-Freezes exceptionally well — slice before freezing for easy grab-and-toast portions.
+This freezes exceptionally well — slice before freezing for easy grab-and-toast portions.